archivd/interview-prep/resources/markdowns/gen-ai_role_questions.md

     <summary><strong>Vector DBs</strong></summary>
     <br>
     <p>
     Vector databases are specialized data management systems for indexing, searching, and managing high-dimensional vector embeddings produced by AI models from unstructured input like text, images, or audio.
-Traditional databases excel with precise key-value or SQL queries, but struggle with semantic searches where the goal is to find “similar” rather than exact matches.
+Traditional databases excel with precise key-value or SQL queries, but struggle with semantic searches where the goal is to find "similar" rather than exact matches.
 Vector DBs store numerical arrays—output from models like BERT or CLIP—and allow queries via similarity measures (e.g., cosine, inner product, Euclidean distance).
     </p>
     <p>
     These systems adopt approximate nearest neighbor (ANN) algorithms (e.g., HNSW, FAISS, IVF) to provide extremely fast similarity searches even at large scale (millions or billions of vectors).
 Common platforms include Pinecone, Milvus, Weaviate, Qdrant, and Chroma, offering horizontal scaling, metadata filtering, hybrid search (combining vectors and metadata), and real-time updates.